 Provisional Status: Provisional admission is granted in situations where a student does not meet all academic standards but through the review of application materials demonstrates the ability to be successful in graduate studies.
 After completion of the first semester, program personnel will review to determine if the student has satisfied the requirements for full admission.

-An Adult Special student must hold a bachelor’s degree from a regionally accredited institution.
-Adult Special students are expected to participate fully in all classes.
-Courses taken under Adult Special status may later be applied toward degree requirements, provided that satisfactory grades are achieved.
-A student may take up to three courses under Adult Special status.
-Adult Special students are not considered degree seeking and are not eligible for financial aid.
+A Special student must hold a bachelor’s degree from a regionally accredited institution.
+Special students are expected to participate fully in all classes.
+Courses taken under Special status may later be applied toward degree requirements, provided that satisfactory grades are achieved.
+A student may take up to three courses under Special status.
+Special students are not considered degree seeking and are not eligible for financial aid.

-Deferral, Reactivation, Readmission: Students who have been admitted for a specific term may defer their admission to a following term by contacting their program office.
+Reactivation, Readmission, Deferral: Students who have been admitted for a specific term may defer their admission to a following term by contacting their program office.
 Students who have been made inactive or who have withdrawn and wish to resume their graduate program must go through a review by program staff.
 Additional documentation for readmission may be requested by the program.
-Note that the period of inactivity will be counted as a part of the time frame for program completion.